Learn about business insurance requirements and the most common policies for dentists in North Carolina.

 If you have a commercial lease, your property manager may require you to purchase general liability insurance.
 Commonly purchased by dentists in North Carolina, general liability insurance can protect your dental office from expenses associated with common mishaps, such as client property damage and injuries.

 State law in North Carolina requires every small business with three or more employees to provide workers’ compensation insurance, which covers medical bills for work injuries.
-Although workers’ compensation insurance is not mandatory for a sole proprietorship, it is available for those who would want it.
+This coverage is also recommended for sole proprietors and independent contractors, as health insurance can deny claims for work-related injuries.

 Note: Insureon cannot provide quotes for professional liability insurance for dentists, also called malpractice insurance.

 Dentists in North Carolina often carry the following types of insurance.
 The specifics depend on factors such as whether you own a business vehicle, lease a commercial space, or hire employees.

 General liability insurance is the foundation of a dentist’s business protection, with coverage that extends to client injuries, client property damage, and advertising injuries.
 Most commercial leases require you to have this coverage.

 A small dentist’s office might qualify for a business owner’s policy.
 This package helps your business save money by bundling commercial property insurance with general liability insurance at an affordable rate.

 If you own a dental office in North Carolina that has three or more employees, you are required to carry workers’ compensation coverage.

 This coverage is optional for sole proprietors.
 However, if you slip and break an arm in your dental office, or develop carpal tunnel syndrome after years of working with dental tools, you can turn to your workers’ comp policy to help pay your medical bills and lost wages.

 North Carolina's requirements for auto liability insurance (and uninsured motorist coverage) are: